angkoulouras/15.S60_2024/7_terminal_and_git/README.md

 ## Task 4: Make an Overleaf account
 We will be using Overleaf to cover the basics of LaTeX.
 Go to [www.overleaf.com](www.overleaf.com) and make a free account.

+**Take a screenshot of your Overleaf homepage after logging in.

 ## Task 5: Download Zotero and create an account
 Zotero is a tool to help organize and cite papers.
-Download Zotero and a browser connector [here](https://www.zotero.org/download/).
+Download both Zotero and the browser connector [here](https://www.zotero.org/download/).
 Create a Zotero account [here](https://www.zotero.org/user/register).

+**Take a screenshot of 1) the Zotero application on your computer, 2) the browser connector, and 3) the success page after validating your email for your Zotero account.

 ## Task 6: Submit screenshots on Canvas

-Put the screenshot from Tasks 2 in a single PDF file and submit on Canvas.
+Put the screenshot from Tasks 2, 3, 4, and 5 in a single PDF file and submit on Canvas.

 ## Questions?